TechLabs-Aachen/journey-keys/python/ads_prediction/README.md

 This function should return the trained model.
 - `predict(model, sample)` perform a single prediction on a sample.
 We will invoke this function given the model you return from `train()` and the test dataframe.
+- `validate_help()` extracts labels from your dataset, depending on your `transform` function you may want to change this function to extract a 1d flat array of labels from a dataset.

 NOTE: Our solution checks requires `sklearn` and `pandas` to be installed.